Netcentric/maven-ext-repos-from-env/README.md

 #### Using file repositories

 As generally true for Maven repositories, it is also possible to use file urls.
-To reference a file repository within the build repository itself, use the property `maven.multiModuleProjectDirectory`, e.g. `file://${maven.multiModuleProjectDirectory}/.mvn/repository`.
-This approch can be useful for parent poms.
+To reference a file repository within the build repository itself, use the property `maven.multiModuleProjectDirectory`, e.g. `file://${maven.multiModuleProjectDirectory}/vendor1/repository`.
+If the directory `.mvn/repository` exists, it is automatically added as file repository.

+This approach can be useful for parent poms.

 #### Use verbose mode